Lolle2001/AMPT-FHMPF/README.md

 At first use, the following commands can be ran in the terminal.

 ```
-./ampt-mp -h # See options for compiling AMPT</span>
+./ampt-mp -h # See options for compiling AMPT
 ./ampt-mp -h # See options for running AMPT

 ./ampt-mp compiler -b 1 12 # Compiles every bin with the given source code